corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archive-library.md

 ```

 ### Create Snapshot

-Copies marked items from the Corda vault to the archive schema
+Copies marked items from the Corda vault to the archive schema.

 ```kotlin
 /**
  * Invoke the create snapshot flow to copy the marked items to the archive schema.